-For the year ended June 30, 2017, the Company maintained an executive incentive plan with quantitative objectives, based on achieving certain revenue and gross margin targets.
-For the years ended June 24, 2016 and June 26, 2015, the Company maintained an executive incentive plan with quantitative objectives, based on achieving certain revenue and non-GAAP earnings per share targets as well as qualitative objectives, based on achieving individual performance goals for the applicable fiscal year.
-During the years ended June 30, 2017, June 24, 2016 and June 26, 2015, discretionary merit-based bonus awards were also available to Fabrinet's non-executive employees.
+For the years ended June 29, 2018 and June 30, 2017, the Company maintained an executive incentive plan with quantitative objectives, based on achieving certain revenue and non-GAAP gross margin targets.
+For the year ended June 24, 2016, the Company maintained an executive incentive plan with quantitative objectives, based on achieving certain revenue and non-GAAP earnings per share targets as well as qualitative objectives, based on achieving individual performance goals.
+During the years ended June 29, 2018, June 30, 2017 and June 24, 2016, discretionary merit-based bonus awards were also available to Fabrinet's non-executive employees.

-Bonus distributions to employees were \$7.6 million, \$7.5 million and \$6.0 million for the years ended June 30, 2017, June 24, 2016 and June 26, 2015, respectively.
+Bonus distributions to employees were \$4.0 million, \$7.6 million and \$7.5 million for the years ended June 29, 2018, June 30, 2017 and June 24, 2016, respectively.